Address

 The water level difference between the two locks is a maximum of 30 cm, and according to Wikipedia, the flow rate on this Danube side arm hardly exceeds 0.4 km/h.

 However, my personal visual assessment estimates the flow of water at around one meter per second.
-With a somewhat pessimistic calculation, we are talking about about 3 km/h, which would also explain why the route could be completed so fast despite the headwind.
+With a somewhat pessimistic calculation, we are talking about 3 km/h, which would also explain why I am able to complete today's SUP tour so fast despite the headwind.

-So, without further ado, another entry point had to be found, preferably as close as possible to the originally planned starting point, so that I wouldn't lose a lot of paddling distance.
+So, without further ado, another tour start had to be found, preferably as close as possible to the originally planned starting point, so that I wouldn't lose a lot of paddling distance.

-Here, too, the interactive satellite image including street view was required again and I found a promising entry point in the area of the next bridge (Gubacsi Bridge) downstream by the Pesterzsebeti Bath which was renewed a few years ago.
+Here, too, the interactive satellite image including street view was required again, and I found promising access to the river in the area of the next bridge (Gubacsi Bridge) downstream by the Pesterzsébeti Bath, which was renewed a few years ago.

-If you don't want to use the public bath anyway and thus its own parking lot, you can park your car by the roadside in the area under the bridge.
-The grassy roadside in front of the reeds offers enough space to unpack and inflate the boards and in just a few steps you are at the small shipping pier, from where the tour starts.
+If you don't want to visit the public bath anyway and thus park on its own parking lot, you can park your car by the roadside in the area under the bridge.
+The lawn in front of the reeds offers enough space to unpack and inflate the boards and in just a few steps you are at the small shipping pier, from where the tour starts.

 Of course, the old steel bridge in the background also contributes to the urban flair of this location, especially since it is heavily frequented not only by cars, but also by rail vehicles, cyclists and pedestrians.
 However, this impression disappears after the first paddling meters when you discover the duck families in the water and slowly paddle towards the increasingly densely overgrown shore sections.

-On my left there are rowing & regatta clubs passing, while I see a long stretched park behind the reeds and the waterfront to the right.
-You hardly notice being so close to the metropolis and the car noise gives way to lively birdsong from the green belt.
-The flora partly reminds me of the waterways on the northern Italian Adriatic, but here I am paddling through a well-populated area.
+On my left there are rowing & regatta clubs passing, while I see a long stretched park stretching out behind the reeds and the waterfront promenade.
+There is hardly any sign of the metropolis anymore, and the noise of cars gives way to lively birdsong from the green belt.
+Some of the flora reminds me of the waterways on the Adriatic in northern Italy, although here I am paddling through well-populated areas.

 Today, this two kilometer long and narrow island is a popular leisure destination with nearly 500 privately owned properties on it (according to Wikipedia, 2022).
 Only a small concrete bridge from the early 1960s connects the island to the mainland.
-I don't pass by it, however, as I keep paddling on the Ráckevei-Duna and looking at the nice shore spots at the front of the island.
+I don't pass by it, however, as I keep paddling on the Ráckevei-Duna and keep looking at the nice spots on the front of the island.

-In general, the region is well developed and the left bank in particular (in the direction of flow) can also be easily explored on foot and by bike.
-Many beautiful waterfront homes pass me and I'm amazed at how fast I'm making progress.
-However, it is a good idea to keep an eye out for fishermen and then avoid them on sight so that you don't run over their lines or scare away potential catches.
+In general, the region is well-developed and the left bank in particular (in the direction of flow) can also be easily explored on foot and by bike.
+Many beautiful waterfront homes pass me, and I'm amazed at how fast I'm making progress.
+However, it is a good idea to keep an eye out for fishermen and avoid them on sight so you don't run over their lines or scare away potential catches.

-Just after the reed island and about 250 m before the railway bridge I land at a jetty (Hajóállomás) on the left bank.
+Just after the reed island and about 250 m before the railway bridge, I land at a jetty (Hajóállomás) on the left bank.
 The adjacent park offers ample space for parking and folding the board.
-If you don't have a pick-up option here, you either have to paddle back against the gentle current or walk up almost a kilometer to the main road and then onto the next tram to get a ride back.
+If you don't have a pick-up option here, you either have to paddle back against the gentle current or walk almost a kilometer to the main road and catch the next tram to get a ride back.

 I end my tour in the neighborhood with a wonderful lunch in the nearby Bacchus Pub.
 They have great food at fair prices and honest portions that certainly leave you well-fed.

-Alternatives: The tour can be extended as long as you like, especially since there are countless places and exit points on the next 40 km of the Ráckeve-Danube.
+Alternatives: The tour can be extended as long as you like, especially since there are countless moorings on the next 40 km of the Ráckeve-Danube.
 However, it is advisable not only to study the satellite image in advance, but also to check on site where you can land.
 The banks are partly overgrown with reeds and parceled out, so that many private properties make it impossible to get out.

 Difficulty